 If you have had these kinds of difficulties, this two-day workshop is for you!
-Gordon is a former British Diplomat with extensive hands-on experience in both writing reports and in teaching how to write good English.
-Over the two days, he will share with you – and get you to practise – some highly practical tips and techniques that will help you make your reports clearer, simpler and more convincing.
+Over the two days, the traineer will share with you – and get you to practise – some highly practical tips and techniques that will help you make your reports clearer, simpler and more convincing.

 During the workshop, you will learn and practise:-

 - The importance of tailoring a report to your audience (readers)and to your objectives (what you want your readers to know, think, and above all do).

 - How to plan and structure a reportto achieve this; and to ensure that your key messages get across.